foldright/auto-pipeline/docs.old/src/quick-start.md

 - `AbstractConfigSourceHandlerContext`
 - `DefaultConfigSourceHandlerContext`

-## 2. implementing your handler for pipeline
+## Implementing your handler for pipeline

 we can implement `MapConfigSourceHandler` and `SystemConfigSourceHandler` (they are all in the [ConfigSource handler example](https://github.com/foldright/auto-pipeline/blob/main/auto-pipeline-examples/src/main/java/com/foldright/examples/config/handler)):